Pasiphae (moon)

+Pasiphae /pəˈsɪfeɪ.iː/, formerly spelled Pasiphaë, also known as Jupiter VIII, is one of the biggest retrograde irregular satellites of Jupiter.
+As an irregular moon with an eccentric orbit, it gets as far as 35.9 million km from Jupiter.

+Discovery and Naming

-Pasiphae /pəˈsɪfeɪ.iː/, formerly spelled Pasiphaë, is a retrograde irregular satellite of Jupiter.
-It was discovered in 1908 by Philibert Jacques Melotte and later named after the mythological Pasiphaë, wife of Minos and mother of the Minotaur from Greek legend.
+It was discovered in 1908 by Philibert Jacques Melotte.

 The moon was first spotted on a plate taken at the Royal Greenwich Observatory on the night of 28 February 1908.
 Inspection of previous plates found it as far back as January 27.
 It received the provisional designation 1908 CJ, as it was not clear whether it was an asteroid or a moon of Jupiter.
 The recognition of the latter case came by April 10.

+Later named after the mythological Pasiphaë, wife of Minos and mother of the Minotaur from Greek legend.

 Pasiphae did not receive its present name until 1975; before then, it was simply known as Jupiter VIII.
 It was sometimes called "Poseidon" between 1955 and 1975.